Senior Machine Learning RE/RS

 Responsibilities

-- These are core examples, but we don't expect every candidate to do all of these:
+- These are relevant examples, but we don't expect every candidate to do all of these:

 - Run pre-deployment evaluations on frontier models, sometimes in collaboration with partners in governments or frontier AI companies.